Subminiature photography: Types

 The first subminiature single lens reflex is the Russian Narciss camera produced in 1961-65.

-First making an appearance in the late 19th century, often as concealed cameras, subminiature cameras became popular soon after WWII when many consumer markets required small, inexpensive cameras such as the Petie in Germany.
+First making an appearance in the late 1930s, often as concealed cameras, sub-miniature cameras became popular soon after WWII when many consumer markets required small, inexpensive cameras such as the Petie in Germany.
 Friedrich Kaftansky's Mini-flex was designed in 1931, on the market in 1933.
 Walter Zapp's Riga Minox appeared in 1938.
-Kodak's introduction of the 110 camera in the 1970s and the Kodak disc camera in the 1980s brought the subminiature camera to the forefront of the photographic market.
-The many cheap, poorly made cameras that soon appeared drove Kodak out of the market.
+Kodak's introduction of the 110 camera in the 1970s and the Kodak disc camera in the 1980s brought the sub-miniature camera to the forefront of the photographic market.
+It was very attractive to users wanting a smaller, flat, package.
+In 1988, Kodak announced that they were halting film camera production, having made over 25m cameras.
+It was thought that Chinese manufacturers made over that number alone.
+In 1998, Kodak announced that Kodak disc film production was stopping.

+The 8x11mm Minox film format has retained special interest far beyond its original design life, because any film can be trimmed to work into its re-useable cassettes.
+No sprockets are needed in the film to make the camera film transport function.
+Minox also offered a developing tank that can be loaded with cassettes in daylight, which has continued in popularity, and copied by Minolta, and Yashica for its own models.

-Various formats of subminiature camera have come and gone over the years as newer formats have replaced older one.
-In addition, many larger format cameras, especially 35 mm, become smaller in size and weight—partly due to the consumer demand for subminiature cameras—and were able to replace some subminiature formats.
-For example, full-frame 35 mm cameras, such as the Minox 35 and the Olympus XA, were made as small as earlier half-frame subminiature cameras such as the Olympus Pen, using moderate wide-angle fixed lenses to minimise lens barrel depth.
-Some subminiature formats, such as the Minox and 110 formats, continue in production.
+Various formats of sub-miniature camera have come and gone over the years as newer formats have replaced older ones.
+Many larger format cameras, especially 35 mm, became smaller in size and weight—partly due to the consumer demand for smaller cameras—and were able to replace some subminiature formats.
+For example, full-frame 35 mm cameras, such as the Minox 35 and the Olympus XA, were made as small as possible.
 Most other subminiature cameras are still usable if film can be obtained, particularly if the photographer is prepared to do the processing.